 Any manager knows that it is difficult to make a profit when your employees aren't at work, but even the most hard-working employee will occasionally miss a workday.

 As an employer, you have to find solutions to minimize the effects of an employee's leave of absence on your business.
 A study from 2015 found that a single employee's absenteeism can cost a company as much as $3,600 per year, according to HR.com.
 While reducing the impact of the absences, you still have to provide time away from work needed by the employees, under the in-force laws protecting employees.

 A leave of absence is a period when an employee is permitted to be absent from work without losing the status of the employee.

 Generally, employees ask for a leave of absence to deal with unusual or unexpected personal circumstances.

 That is why employee leave of absence is always a sensitive topic for human resources (HR) professionals and it should be approached with tact and diplomacy.
 There are many aspects to be considered, it requires a high level of knowledge and understanding of the legal requirements and you, as a manager, you have to practice caution to guard against costly litigation that may arise.

 Keeping track of all types of leaves, as well as knowing what is required of you, can be a daunting task, which is why we've put together a comprehensive guide to employee leave.
 Next, you will learn what to do when employees request a leave of absence from work and how to minimize the impact of their leave on your business.

-According to the Cambridge Dictionary, a leave of absence represents formal permission to be away from work or the period of time that you are allowed to be away:
+According to the Cambridge Dictionary, the leave of absence definition is the formal permission to be away from work or the period of time that you are allowed to be away: